vaterfa/ArduinoHome/Ver_1/README.md

-Includes beta version of Arduino code and C# from application which can control this code.
+Includes initial version of Arduino code and C# from application which can control this code.